ggreer/geoff.greer.fm/_posts/2015-07-25-laptop-annoyances-or-why-i-use-a-macbook.md

 Take a look at this UltraBook™®© next to my MacBook.
 It's ultra-huge.
 Sure, I *could* carry it around, but I don't *want* to.
 Most laptops are far larger than they need to be.
 Apple's largest laptop is the 15" MacBook Pro.
 Compared to a lot of stuff out there, it's positively miniscule.

-At the margins, bigger laptops will be left at home more often.
-To borrow a photography phrase: The best computer is the one you have with you.
+Bigger laptops are more likely to be left at home.
+That's a problem, since (to steal a photography aphorism) the best computer is the one you have with you.

-That's why I get a small laptop and take it *everywhere*.

-Except when using netbooks, I've never thought, "This laptop is too small."
-And I've never thought, "This laptop is too light."

 ---